eubr-bigsea/lundstrom/README.md

 | -t | (Only for COMPSs) This param generates stage's intermediary files with task times.
 The stage files are generated under ./temp folder. |

 e.g.: python run.py -n 8 -c 4 -r 8G -d 2M -q kmeans -p compss

+## Generating COMPSs intermediary files
+Include the -t parameter when calling the run.py file for -p compss.
+The intermediary files will be generated at ./temp folder, separeted by stages containing the task times separeted by new lines.

+e.g.: python run.py -n 2 -c 96 -r 8G -d 2M -q kmeans -p compss -t